-Over the past year, ARC has represented the sector's interests through its interactions with:
+Over the past year, ARC has represented the sector's interests through its interactions with many organisations which impact our industry:

+- federal and state government agencies and departments

+- industry reference committees.

 - Standards Australia

-- federal and state government agencies and departments

 - industry associations and organisations

 - training providers and groups

-- registered training organisations
+- · registered training organisations.

-- industry reference committees.

-In addition to stationary and automotive RAC, the ARC continues to represent the interests of licence holders working with marine, aviation and end-of-life equipment or operations.
+In addition to the stationary and automotive sectors, ARC continues to represent the interests of licence holders working with marine, aviation, transport and end-of-life equipment or operations.

-ARC also advocates for industry support from government, often acting as a primary contact on issues, regulatory standards and licencing.
-Promoting the benefits of reduced 'red tape', securing improvement and alignment of standards and continued promotion of the broader RAC sector remain core goals.
-Over the past year, ARC has represented licence holders in the following forums:
+ARC also advocates for industry support from government, often acting as a primary contact on issues such as regulatory standards and licencing.
+It promotes the benefits of reduced 'red tape', secures improvement and alignment of Standards and promotes the broader RAC sector and its significance.
+As always, ARC has represented the interests of licence holders in many influential forums:

-- Queensland Department of Energy and Public Works - Victorian Building Authority - NSW Office of Fair Trading - WA Department of Mines, Industry Regulation and Safety - Tasmanian Consumer Building and Occupational Services - Queensland Building and Construction Commission - Australian Department of Agriculture, Water and the Environment - Australian Department of Industry, Science, Energy and Resources - Victorian Department of Jobs, Precincts and Regions - Victorian Department of Environment, Land, Water and Planning
+- Australian Department of Climate Change, Energy, the Environment and Water. - Australian Department of Industry, Science and Resources - NSW Office of Fair Trading - Queensland Department of Energy and Public Works - Queensland Building and Construction Commission - Tasmanian Consumer Building and Occupational Services - Victorian Building Authority - Victorian Department of Jobs, Precincts and Regions - Victorian Department of Environment, Land, Water and Planning - WA Department of Mines, Industry Regulation and Safety.